sdslabs/gasper/docs/content/configurations/global.md

 This section determines the root domain of all deployed applications and databases

-The corresponding DNS entries for applications and databases will be automatically created by **Hikari 💡**
+The corresponding DNS entries for applications and databases will be automatically created by **GenDNS 💡**

 !!! example "DNS entry example for an application"
-    If you create an application named **foo** then a DNS entry of `foo.app.sdslabs.co` will be created (based on the above root domain setting) pointing to the IPv4 address of an **Enrai ⚡** instance which in turn will reverse-proxy the request to the application's IPv4 address and port
+    If you create an application named **foo** then a DNS entry of `foo.app.sdslabs.co` will be created (based on the above root domain setting) pointing to the IPv4 address of an **GenProxy ⚡** instance which in turn will reverse-proxy the request to the application's IPv4 address and port

 !!! example "DNS entry example for a database"
     If you create a database named **bar** then a DNS entry of `bar.db.sdslabs.co` will be created (based on the above root domain setting) pointing to the IPv4 address of the node where the database's server is deployed